As wildfires rage in Turkey and southern Europe, local officials plead for help

 Bekir Pakdemerili, Turkey’s minister for Agriculture and Forestry, said Monday that 16 aircraft, along with dozens of helicopters, drones and other equipment had been deployed to fight the fires.
 But humidity remained unusually low, causing dry conditions that would continue into Tuesday at least, he said.

-Fires had entirely burned at least one neighborhood in the town of Gundogmus, in the foothills northeast of the city of Antalya, and forced evacuations in several other neighborhoods.
+Fires had entirely burned at least one neighborhood in the town of Gundogmus, in the foothills northeast of the city of Antalya, and forced evacuations from several other neighborhoods.
 “If Gundogmus burns, the Western Taurus Mountains will burn,” said Mehmet Ozeren, the local mayor, in remarks quoted by Birgun, a news outlet.

 Another mayor, Ahmet Aras, posted video from a drive near Cokertme, where fires raged under a highway.
 “We are living in a hell here,” he said.
 “Nothing can be done here.
 Your hands are completely tied; only plane and helicopters can intervene here.
 But it’s too late for that now.”

-Further south, near the resort city of Marmaris, Sedef Yilmaer, 30, a resident and local hotel owner, was among the volunteers providing water and other supplies to victims of the fire, as other volunteers cut down trees to stop the flames from spreading.
+Farther south, near the resort city of Marmaris, Sedef Yilmaer, 30, a resident and local hotel owner, was among the volunteers providing water and other supplies to victims of the fire, as other volunteers cut down trees to stop the flames from spreading.
 Firetrucks could not reach the hilltops and she had only seen a few helicopters dumping water on Monday.
 “There is not enough,” she said in a phone interview Monday afternoon.
 “There is no government and no management of the crisis.”

 During the fires, she and other volunteers, organizing on WhatsApp, tried to douse outbreaks with tanks of water they kept in their cars, and to rescue sheep from local farms while worrying about their own homes.
-Her hotel, which was full of tourists last week, was some three miles from the fire line and now empty, after the tourists were evacuated.
+Her hotel, which was full of tourists last week, was some three miles from the fire line and now empty, after the tourists were evacuated from the area.
 Things would get worse at night, when helicopters could not operate.

 “I am worried,” she said.
 “Everyone is worried.”